 They wanted us to talk to their grade 9 teachers for the following year, to explain what had taken place within this project, to tell them what the initial goals were and how they changed, in order that they could continue this work in grade 9 now that they had learnt the fundamental skills!

-Looking back there are some significant areas of change I would recommend, however, I recognizes that some of these areas occurred because of large unforeseen events.
+Looking back there are some significant areas of change we would recommend, however, we recognize that some of these areas occurred because of large unforeseen events.
 If we had had knowledge of the upcoming school changes we could have had those conversations with students earlier which would perhaps have let us change directions earlier.
-If I was to do this again I would still begin with the empathetic work we did, the research and practice understanding of equity vs equality, however, I would then take some time to take about different methods to collect the ideas of larger populations.
-I would have included the statistical work earlier on and allowed the students time to practice using this data in a variety of practical experiences.
-I would also have researched an app to use that helped collate statistics data in a practical easy to understand ways, such as Statistics, Graphs, and Charts, by Pocket Revision Ltd. Further, I would have started with a conversation around how the students wanted to represent their work, and who they wanted to be present when we began the project.
+If we were to do this again we would still begin with the empathetic work we did, the research and practice understanding of equity vs equality, however, we would then take some time to take about different methods to collect the ideas of larger populations.
+We would have included the statistical work earlier on and allowed the students time to practice using this data in a variety of practical experiences.
+We would also have researched an app to use that helped collate statistics data in a practical easy to understand ways, such as Statistics, Graphs, and Charts, by Pocket Revision Ltd. Further, we would have started with a conversation around how the students wanted to represent their work, and who they wanted to be present when we began the project.
 During a conversation about safety and privacy and the right to not be filmed with one class, students expressed that their parents signed away their personal rights when they agreed to let their kids be photographed each year.
 They expressed that they were tired of seeing unflattering images of them in the hall, or on school websites, and believed that it took away from their learning and seriously distracted them when they had to worry about “how they looked” while learning and presenting.
 When we questioned why it mattered how they appeared, they asked if we wanted double chin pictures of us plastered across the internet, or displayed for our peers to mock.
 It was incredible to us that we never thought about this, we had simply always taken pictures of the students at work, had permission from their parents, and therefore felt due process had been met.
 The students however, felt that we allowed their parents to speak for them on a number of issues without considering that they are humans in their own right, who have a right to express their own preferences for filming in any way they chose.

 The above presentations are from three of the 16 groups and only represent those children who were available when I came in to wrap up the project.
 The others were not there at that time.
-I would like to get a few more up later outside of the project for my own thinking and work, but it leads me to advice.

 - Assign someone to collect data each day.